lkmelberg/noroff_examProject2/README.md

 # Exam Project 2 - Holidaze - Noroff VOC

 This is my final exam project for my frontend degree from Noroff :) We were to use what we have learned in our two years of studies and apply it to the project.
 The site is a accomodation booking site.
-It must be created with a JS framework and CSS framework or styled components.
+It was created with React and Chakra UI.

   <img src="/src/assets/preview.png"  />